netsuite-open-accounting-period

 What if you need to make edits after the accounting period is closed?

-Once the accounting period is closed, the accountants won't be able to post any transactions for any dates included in said period unless they reopen.
+Once the accounting period is closed, accountants can't post any transactions for dates within that period unless they reopen it.
 Reopening, however, requires special permissions from administrators, ensuring that only the authorized personnel have access and permissions to edit previously closed accounting periods.

 Once the necessary edits and revisions to the accounting periods have been made, they can be closed again either manually or by using the Quick Close function, which also requires adequate permissions.